-The key purpose of the BNY Mellon SA/NV Credit Risk Oversight Committee is to oversee all forms of credit risk and oversee controls of credit risk associated with BNY Mellon SA/NV banking business and ensure compliance with BNY Mellon SA/NV credit policies.
+The key purpose of the CROC is to oversee all forms of credit risk, to oversee controls of credit risk associated with BNY Mellon SA/NV banking business and to ensure compliance with BNY Mellon SA/NV credit policies.
+The activities of the CROC are reported to the Executive Committee as well as to the RMC where relevant.